workfloworchestrator/orchestrator-ui-library/README.md

 Run `nx serve example-orchestrator-ui` for a dev server.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.

-## Storybook server
+## Storybook orchestrator-ui-components

-Run `nx storybook orchestrator-ui-components` for a storybook server.
-Navigate to http://localhost:4400/.
-The app will automatically reload if you change any of the story files.
+storybook for `lib/orchestrator-ui-components` is a separate project `lib/orchestrator-ui-components-storybook` made with storybook 7 and you can use the readme there to develop or build the storybook.

 ## Understand this workspace